versionpress/versionpress/docs/content/en/09-release-notes/_index.md

 The current release is **[1.0.1](./release-notes/1.0.1)**, released on 13-May-2015, and it is an [EAP release](getting-started/about-eap).
 VersionPress can be obtained via the main **[versionpress.net](http://versionpress.net/)** site.

+[TODO v2.0 is really close, will be released in the next few weeks]

  * [1.0.1 release notes](./release-notes/1.0.1)
  * [Roadmap](./release-notes/roadmap)